1351438/smart-calculator-bot/calculator/readme.md

+## Telegram Web App Bots
+A sample of the telegram web app bots for see how it works and use it on your own.

 # How config our bot?
 1. add your telegram bot token and your site path inside `bot/config.php`
 2. set webhook to your bot for the `bot/index.php` file.